apache/kafka/raft/README.md

 Kraft (Kafka Raft)
 ==================
-Kraft (Kafka Raft) is a variant of the [Raft Consensus Protocol](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) tailored for Apache Kafka.
+Kraft (Kafka Raft) is a protocol based on the [Raft Consensus Protocol](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) tailored for Apache Kafka.

 This is used by Apache Kafka in the [Kraft (Kafka Raft Metadata) mode](https://github.com/apache/kafka/blob/trunk/config/kraft/README.md).
 We